What is this Article About?

-- Employers (will use SSN Search by name to verify a person’s name is correct)
+- Employers (will use SSN Search by name to verify a person’s name is correct and their associated information)

 3. Can you conduct a free SSN Search?

 To a certain extent, you can conduct a free SSN Search.
-Employers, for example, can use ss.gov to verify social security numbers.
+Employers, for example, can use ss.gov to verify social security numbers and there are other ways to confirm that a social security number was issued by the Social Security Administration.
 However, as an SSN is a person’s very important and confidential personal data, it’s not possible for a member of the public to conduct a reverse SSN Search just based on having their name and location.

 If you do have someone’s full social security number, with their permission, you might be able to provide a reverse social security number search to discover (a huge amount) of information about a person.
 For this reason, an SSN should be kept as secure as a bank pin number.
 This is especially important as cases of identity theft have proliferated in recent years as this CNN article discusses.